E-terat/Feature-Selection/README.md

 # Feature-Selection
-Analysis of two feature selection methods for the identification of biomarkers in cell-free RNA-seq sample.
-All code developed for this project is available, and also all the data and figures included in the the main text.
-Note that those files named *mm* stands for Myeloma Multiple, and those with *sim* are of the simulated data.
+Analysis of two feature selection methods for the identification of biomarkers in cell-free RNA-seq samples.
+All code developed for this project is available, as well as all the data and figures included in the main text.
+Please note that files named "mm" pertain to Myeloma Multiple, while files with "sim" are related to simulated data.